 In addition to the discounted rate mentioned above, the Hospice and Palliative Nurses Foundation offers certification scholarships to Hospice and Palliative Nurses Association members for both certification and recertification.
 You can become an HPNA member at advancingexpertcare.org/membership.

 How is the Test Administered?

-All HPCC certification exams are computer based exams and are given at approximately 200 AMP approved test site locations.
+All HPCC certification exams are computer based exams and are given at approximately 200 PSI/AMP approved test site locations.

 What Content is Covered in the Exam?

 A detailed content outline of the information that may be covered on the exam is provided in the Candidate Handbook.
 The exam consists of multiple choice questions along with pretest questions.
 The content is formulated from a national survey known as a Role Delineation Study (RDS).
 The ACHPN® exam has 175 items (questions) with 3½ hours for test completion.

 What are Pretest Questions?